NYPL/engineering-general/standards/performance-testing.md

 #### **Test Scenario Design**
 Design test scenarios based on the identified core user flows and pages.

-Ensure they're ranked in order of importance to ensure the most common actions are carried out more frequently to accurately reflect live traffic patterns.
+Ensure they're ranked in order of importance so the most common actions are carried out more frequently to accurately reflect live traffic patterns.
 This ranking will inform proper weighing of test scenarios when scripting the test.

 #### **Define Load Profiles**
 Establish different load profiles to evaluate the system's response under varying traffic levels.
 Ramp-up periods (known as _spawn rates_ in Locust) and test run durations should also be included to ensure that test runs are carried out using the same parameters each time.